 This program funds projects such as pavement preservation, bridges, highway expansion, congestion mitigation, safety, environmental mitigation, transit, and pedestrian facilities.
 FAST mandates that a portion of the Federal Surface Transportation Program funds be spent in the Transportation Management Areas.
 Transportation Management Areas are urbanized areas with populations greater than 200,000 (large cities).
-There are four Metropolitan Planning Organizations (MPO) that are responsible for carrying out metropolitan transportation planning in the four Missouri Transportation Management Areas - Mid-America Regional Council in the Kansas City area, East-West Gateway Council of Governments in the St. Louis area, Ozarks Transportation Organization in the Springfield area, and Northwest Arkansas Regional Planning Commission in the Fayetteville-Springdale-Rogers, Arkansas-Missouri area, a small part of which extends into McDonald County in southwest Missouri.
+Missouri has four Transportation Management Areas - Mid-America Regional Council in the Kansas City area, East-West Gateway Council of Governments in the St. Louis area, Ozarks Transportation Organization in the Springfield area, and Northwest Arkansas Regional Planning Commission in the Fayetteville-Springdale-Rogers, Arkansas-Missouri area, a small part of which extends into McDonald County in southwest Missouri.
 Their allocations are distributed based on their population relative to the state.